BjornMelin/ai-job-scraper/docs/adrs/ADR-017-background-task-management-streamlit.md

 ## Description

-Implement background task management for long-running scraping operations using Python's standard threading library and Streamlit's native components.
-Current implementation reduces complexity while Phase 3 optimization will target 50 lines of core logic for maximum simplicity.
+Implement background task management for long-running scraping operations using Python's standard threading library and Streamlit's native `st.status` component, eliminating 800+ lines of custom task management code while improving maintainability and user experience.

 ## Context

 The AI job scraper requires background task execution for long-running scraping operations that can take 30-180 seconds to complete.
 These operations must not block the Streamlit UI while providing real-time progress feedback to users.

 **Current Problem**: Initial implementation used custom ThreadPoolExecutor with complex state management requiring 800+ lines of code.
 Research validation revealed this over-engineering introduced unnecessary complexity for I/O-bound workloads.